rethinkdb/horizon-docs/server.md

 `hz serve` supports the following command-line options:

 ## General options
 * `--project-name NAME, -n NAME` Name of the Horizon project.
 Determines the name of the RethinkDB database that stores the project data.
-Must be specified if you use the same RethinkDB cluster for multiple projects to separate them in RethinkDB.
-Default: `horizon`
+Default: Last component of the project path
 * `--serve-static [PATH]` Enable serving static files via HTTP(S).
 You can additionally specify the path from which static files will be served (default: `./dist`).
 * `--config PATH` Which [config file][config-file] to use.
 Default: `.hz/config.toml`
 * `--debug [yes|no]` Print additional debug output.
 Default: `no`